Suge (song)

-"Suge" (also known as "Suge (Yea Yea)") is the breakthrough hit by American rapper DaBaby, released as the lead single from his debut studio album Baby on Baby on April 23, 2019.
-It reached number seven on the US Billboard Hot 100.
-The song's title is a reference to former music executive Suge Knight.
-It was produced by JetsonMade and Pooh Beatz.
-The song was later nominated for Best Rap Performance and Best Rap Song at the 62nd Annual Grammy Awards.
+"Suge" (also known as "Suge (Yea Yea)") is a song by American rapper DaBaby, released as the lead single from his debut studio album Baby on Baby on April 23, 2019.
+Produced by jetsonmade and Pooh Beatz, the song finds DaBaby comparing himself to former music executive Suge Knight.

+"Suge" peaked number seven on the US Billboard Hot 100.
+It was nominated for Best Rap Performance and Best Rap Song at the 62nd Annual Grammy Awards.
 "Suge" was ranked as the 2nd best song of 2019 by Complex, and the 12th best by Billboard.

 Composition and lyrics

 "Suge" contains "throbbing production", a beat that sounds like "ticking drums and a croaking synth-bass".
 The chorus contains a "yeah, yeah" interjection, hence the subtitle of the song.
 The song's lyrics have been described as "brazenly confident", with DaBaby rapping about keeping $32,000 in one of his pockets (and a Glock in the other), paired with "powerful vocal delivery, clever bars, and an oversize personality".